 Office: CD 1.12 (Callier Center Dallas)

-Speech Pathologist; researcher in clinical, educational and medical settings
+Speech Pathologist or Researcher in clinical, educational and medical settings.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.